iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Follower Utility and GNE Formulation

-where $\mathbf{P}_{-u}(t)$ collects the powers of all other HNs.
-Here, $\eta_u R_s(u,t)$ rewards secrecy throughput (effective when HN acts as a THN), $c_uP_u(t)$ penalizes power expenditure, $\tau_t\Xi_u(t)$ penalizes secrecy leakage attributable to HN, $\pi_t J_u(t)$ rewards effective friendly-jamming contribution when HN acts as a JHN, and $I(t)$ denotes the global entropy reduction or information gain from ISAC sensing shared among HNs, scaled by the information price $\kappa_t$.
-Thus, $(\pi_t,\tau_t,\kappa_t)$ implement the proposed secrecy-energy-entropy aware pricing by embedding BS priorities into follower payoffs.
-In addition, HN decisions making and utility are constrained by local bounds and network-wide coupling conditions:
+where $\mathbf{P}_{-u}(t)$ collects the powers of all other HNs, $\eta_u R_s(u,t)$ rewards secrecy throughput (effective when HN acts as a THN), $c_uP_u(t)$ penalizes power expenditure, $\tau_t\Xi_u(t)$ penalizes secrecy leakage attributable to HN, $\pi_t J_u(t)$ rewards effective friendly-jamming contributions when HN acts as a JHN, and $I(t)$ denotes the entropy reduction or information gain from ISAC sensing shared among HNs, scaled by the information price $\kappa_t$.
+Thus, $(\pi_t,\tau_t,\kappa_t)$ implements the proposed SEE aware pricing by embedding BS priorities into follower payoffs.
+In addition, HN decision making and utility are constrained by local bounds and network-wide coupling conditions: